|

 2 main battle tank is armed with a fully-stabilized Rheinmetall

-RH-M-120 120-mm smoothbore gun.
+RH-M-120 120 mm smoothbore gun.
 Vehicle carries 42 rounds for the

-and HEAT-MP-T rounds.
+armor-piercing rounds and HEAT-MP-T multi-purpose rounds.
 The APFSDS-T round penetrates

-it's introduction some generations of APFSDS-T rounds were developed
+its introduction some generations of APFSDS-T rounds were developed

 against both soft and hard targets.
+The gun of the Leopard 2 tank

 Secondary

-armament consists of two 7.62-mm machine guns.
+armament consists of two 7.62 mm machine guns.
 One of them is

 coaxial, while another is mounted on top of the roof.